dreadedsoftware/2018_ScalaDays_TyDD/src/main/tut/_11_Category/lesson.md

 assert(identity(a3) == g(f(a3)))
 ```
 We have shown that our erasure of the type parameters did not have any
 effect on the mathematical soundness of our monoids.
-Similarly,

 ## In Summation
 If we continue to refine our code we typically end up with something so